What Is Fell Running? 2023 Ultimate Guide

 Who is the Best Fell Runner?

 English fell runner and sheep farmer Joss Naylor was born on February 10th, 1936, near Wasdale Head.
 He holds numerous long-distance records and resides in the English Lake District.
 As his accomplishments grew, he gained further notoriety as the Iron Man or the King of the Fells.

 What is Joss Naylor Challenge?

 For people over 50, there is the Joss Naylor Challenge.
-The route departs from Pooley Bridge and climbs 17,000 feet (77 km, 5182 m) while traversing 30 summits over a distance of 48 miles and only encountering two road crossings.
-Joss Naylor did the first run from Pooley Bridge to Wasdale in 1990 when he was 54 years old.
+The route departs from Pooley Bridge and climbs 17,000 feet (77 km, 5182 m) while traversing 30 summits over 48 miles and only encountering two road crossings.
+Joss Naylor did the first run from Pooley Bridge to Wasdale in 1990 when he was 54.

 What to Eat for Fell Racing?